 Not Living Within Your Means

-Just because someone has a fancy business card with their name and company logo on it doesn’t mean you should automatically trust them – in fact, most of the time that’s a sure-fire way to make sure they’re not good at what they do!
+Just because someone has a fancy business card with their name and company logo on it doesn’t mean you should automatically trust them -most of the time, that’s a surefire way to ensure they’re not good at what they do!

-You don’t want to get too specific (like asking about how long they have been investing), but by finding out what kind of services they offer you can narrow down your choices.
+You don’t want to get too specific (like asking how long they have been investing), but you can narrow down your choices by determining what kind of services they offer.

-Like if there are no fees involved then that’s probably the best option for you since it saves money in the long run: always think about what’s going to cost more or less over time before making any big decisions.
+If there are no fees involved, that’s the best option for you since it saves money in the long run: constantly think about what will cost more or less over time before making any big decisions.

-This also includes not paying off debt and continuing to borrow money.
-Car loans and student loan debt are the highest monthly payments behind a mortgage.
 Stop borrowing money.
+Car and student loan debt are the highest monthly payments behind a mortgage.
+Borrowing also includes not paying off debt and continuing to borrow money.

 Not Following A Budget Closely Enough

-While it’s true that you need to be careful about not delaying the gratification of getting your debts paid off, it’s also just as important to make sure that you do in fact follow a budget.
+While it’s true that you need to be careful about not delaying the gratification of getting your debts paid off, it’s also just as important to ensure you follow a budget.

-Otherwise, you might end up with too much money around and not know what to do with it.
-Get into a routine of writing down your expenses on paper or on a computer – whatever works best for you – so that at least then when the bills come due, you don’t have any excuses for why you can’t pay them.
+Otherwise, you might have too much money and need help figuring out what to do.
+Get into a routine of writing down your expenses on paper or on a computer – whatever works best for you – so that at least then, when the bills come due, you don’t have any excuses for why you can’t pay them.

-If you aren’t aware of your spending, consider the track your spending option.
-This way you know where your money is going.
+If you aren’t aware of your spending, consider tracking it.
+This way, you know where your money is going.

 Not Saving Up For Big Purchases